2013 Chevrolet Volt

 Like its lines or not, the Volt today has become a recognized shape.

-According to Edmunds, the designers will evolve that shape rather than replace it--now on top of GM's new Delta 2 compact-car architecture.
+According to Edmunds, the designers will evolve that shape rather than replace it--though it will now be built on top of GM's new Delta 2 compact-car architecture.

 We'd like to see a taller window line and more side glass, eliminating the hokey black-plastic panels that visually lower what are actually quite short side windows.

 Or as one GM body designer told us, the Volt looks the way it does because it's essentially a Chevy Cruze firewall and crash structure with a roof chopped 4 inches.

 Last month, however, GM released a few teaser shots of the 2016 Volt, which followed an artful shot of the new tail released in late summer.